Battleground Italy Tour (North)

 What to Expect

-Battleground Italy Tour (North) requires a good amount of physical activity with plenty of walking; so you will need to bring comfortable walking shoes.
-As many of the memorial sites are in the mountains, there may be some optional hikes available for those tour members who wish to see more of the battlefield - should they choose to climb / go further.
+Can you keep up with the group?
+Our Battleground Italy Tour (North) requires a good amount of physical activity with lots of walking and some stairs; so you will need to bring comfortable walking shoes.
+As many of the sites are in the mountains, there may be some optional hikes available for those tour members who wish to see more of the battlefield - should they choose to go further - please keep this in mind.

-OCTOBER 11: IN FLIGHT - to Rome (FCO) Airport
+OCTOBER 1: IN FLIGHT - Rome (FCO) Airport

 Arrival this morning at Rome Fiumicino Airport; or continue on from Alpventures Battleground Italy Tour (South).
-Meet your Tour Guide and driver, and continue today north of Rome to visit Field Marshall Albert Kesselring's wartime headquarters at Bunker Soratte.
-In September 1943, the German commander established his "Supreme Southern Command" headquarters at Soratte.
-For about ten months, the underground tunnels served as an important secret command center for the Germans.
+Meet your Tour Guide and driver, and continue today north of Rome to visit Field Marshall Albert Kesselring's wartime headquarters at Monte Soratte.
+For about ten months, the underground bunker served as an important secret command center for the Germans.
 Lunch en route.
-Continue north this afternoon to our first hotel, a 12th century Benedictine Abbey near Orvieto.
+Continue north this afternoon to our first hotel, a 14th century Benedictine Abbey near Perugia.
 Check in and relax before our welcome dinner tonight.
-Overnight Orvieto.
+Overnight Perugia.
 (D)

 Today after breakfast and check out, we head to beautiful Tuscany, where we will be near the majestic city of Florence for the next four nights.
 Lunch en route.
 This afternoon we will visit our first Gothic Line sites; to see where the 34th, 85th, 88th, and 91st Infantry Divisions first cracked the line in the center, opening the way over the Futa and Giogo mountain passes.
 Explore the impressive Museum of the Gothic Line at Ponzalla.
 Here we will get an introduction to the history of the Gothic Line, its builders, the Todt Organization, and the U.S. II Corps attack at Giogo Pass.
 Late afternoon transfer to our hotel for check in and dinner.
 Overnight Florence.
 (B, D)